mpowerrenterprise/hungry-squirrel/README.md

 ## Introduction

-This is a simple 3D game where a squirrel is wondering for food to be survived, this simple game is built with unity game engine and programmed with unity visual scripting tool.
+This is a simple 3D game where a squirrel is wandering for food to be survived, this simple game is built with unity game engine and programmed with unity visual scripting tool.

 ![IMAGE](github-readme-contents/banner-image.jpg)